aquasecurity/docker/docs/reference/commandline/dockerd.md

     to add multiple lower directory support for OverlayFS.
 This option should only be used after verifying this support exists in the kernel.
 Applying this option on a kernel without this support will cause failures on mount.

+#### XFS options

+* `xfs.first_projid`

+    Specifies the start of range for project ids to be used by dockerd when assigning xfs project ids for containers.
+If user uses disk quota for overlay2 when creating or running a container with **--storage-opt size** option, docker should ensure that overlay2 is over xfs backing fs and that project quotas were enabled by setting the `xfs.first_projid` option.
+    Also, the backing fs should be mounted with the `pquota` mount option for xfs to support project quotas.

+    Example use:
+        $ docker daemon -s overlay2 --storage-opt xfs.first_projid=1000

 ## Docker runtime execution options